Stewardship Policy: Commitment to Building Resilient Companies

-Silver Lake Technology Management, L.L.C. (“Silver Lake” or the “Firm”) has been delivering value to a variety of stakeholders – including investors, portfolio companies and employees – since its founding in 1999.
-The Firm takes a proactive approach to evaluating and managing Environmental, Social and Governance (“ESG”) factors that can impact the performance and long-term success of the Firm and the portfolio companies that it supports, as well as the communities where the Firm operates.
-This ESG philosophy is consistent with Silver Lake’s investment approach.
+Silver Lake Technology Management, L.L.C. (“Silver Lake” or the “Firm”) has been investing with purpose and delivering value to investors – and by extension portfolio companies and employees – since its founding in 1999.
+The Firm takes a proactive approach to evaluating and managing material risks and identifying value creation opportunities, including those related to sustainability factors and resilient business practices (as further described below), that can materially impact the performance and long-term success of the Firm and portfolio companies.
+Silver Lake believes that this approach is consistent with Silver Lake’s investment philosophy and fiduciary duty.

 2. Background

-Silver Lake’s approach to ESG is tailored to the particular investment strategy.
 The Silver Lake Partners (“SLP”) and Silver Lake Alpine (“SLA”) strategies principally target larger investments in later stage companies, and Silver Lake frequently has varying degrees of governance rights and varying degrees of ability to influence a company’s trajectory.
-In contrast, Silver Lake Long Term Capital (“LTC”) principally target companies or funds, which often include smaller, more passive investments than SLP or SLA, and therefore Silver Lake is likely to have a more limited ability to influence the company or fund.[1]
+In contrast, Silver Lake Long Term Capital (“LTC”) principally targets companies or funds, which often include smaller, more passive investments than SLP or SLA, and therefore Silver Lake is likely to have a more limited ability to influence the company or fund.[1]

-Material ESG factors (including both opportunities and risks) are considered as part of the diligence process to evaluate new investments and inform related policies and procedures.
-For purposes of this policy, material ESG factors include considerations that Silver Lake believes may meaningfully affect a portfolio company’s value and performance or otherwise subject the company to substantial risk.
+Material risks and value creation opportunities are considered as part of the diligence process to evaluate new investments and inform related policies and procedures.
+For purposes of this policy, these factors and practices include considerations that Silver Lake believes may meaningfully affect a portfolio company’s value and performance or otherwise subject the company to substantial risk.

 3. Purpose

-The purpose of this policy is to define Silver Lake’s approach to integrating the consideration of ESG risks and associated value creation opportunities with respect to potential and current investments.
+The purpose of this policy is to define Silver Lake’s approach to integrating the consideration of sustainability and resilient business practice risks and associated value creation opportunities with respect to potential and current investments.
 Silver Lake is a member of the American Investment Council (“AIC”), which developed the Guidelines for Responsible Investment (“Guidelines”).[2]
-These Guidelines incorporate the UN Global Compact’s principles and have been used to inform Silver Lake’s approach and commitment to ESG integration.
+These Guidelines incorporate the UN Global Compact’s principles and have been used to inform Silver Lake’s approach.

-Silver Lake is committed to evaluating material ESG factors (both opportunities and risks) during the initial investment process, and throughout the investment management and exit processes to the extent reasonably practicable under the circumstances, and subject to the provisions of the Confidential Private Placement Memorandums, Limited Partnership Agreements and other legally binding documents associated with the Funds.
+Silver Lake is committed to evaluating material sustainability factors and resilient business practices (both opportunities and risks) during the initial investment process, and throughout the investment management and exit processes to the extent reasonably practicable under the circumstances, and subject to the provisions of the Confidential Private Placement Memorandums, Limited Partnership Agreements and other legally binding documents associated with the Funds and otherwise consistent with Silver Lake’s fiduciary duties.

 4. Scope

-This policy is intended to apply to the investments considered or made across all strategies, although Silver Lake’s ability to influence the Funds’ investments and integrate the consideration of ESG priorities will vary across each of its investments.
+This policy is intended to apply to the investments considered or made across all strategies, although Silver Lake’s ability to influence the Funds’ investments and integrate the consideration of sustainability and resilient business priorities will vary across each investment.

-As such, the ESG framework for the SLP and SLA strategies is more extensive than the framework for LTC’s strategy, anticipating a lighter touch and higher level approach for LTC than the other strategies within Silver Lake.
-Certain of the practices described below are expected to be modified based on limitations regarding, among other things, a company’s own infrastructure and ability to gather, or practices relating to gathering, ESG-related information.
+As such, the approach for the SLP and SLA strategies is more extensive than for LTC.
+Certain of the practices described below are expected to be modified based on limitations regarding, among other things, a portfolio company’s infrastructure and ability to provide, or practices relating to providing, information and track relevant data.
 For example, LTC is not expected at this time to conduct portfolio company surveys on an annual basis.

-It may not always be feasible for Silver Lake to engage directly with portfolio companies on material ESG factors or influence their behavior, especially where a Fund has a small relative ownership interest in the company.[3]
-Where Silver Lake does not expect to be in a position to influence material ESG factors, this is taken into account in the investment decision and the Firm will nonetheless consider whether there are other appropriate reasonable efforts for Silver Lake to take in furtherance of the goals of this policy.
+It may not always be feasible for Silver Lake to engage directly with portfolio companies on material issues or influence their behavior, especially where a Fund has a small relative ownership interest in the company.[3]
+Where Silver Lake does not expect to be in a position to influence material sustainability factors and resilient business practices, this is taken into account in the investment decision and the Firm will nonetheless consider whether there are other appropriate reasonable efforts for Silver Lake to take in furtherance of the goals of this policy.

 5. Investment Process Integration

-Silver Lake seeks to integrate the consideration and thoughtful management of ESG factors throughout the investment cycle of each portfolio company, subject to the limitations outlined in sections two (2), three (3) and four (4) above.
+Silver Lake seeks to integrate the consideration and thoughtful management of sustainability factors and resilient business practices throughout the investment cycle of each portfolio company, subject to the limitations outlined in sections two (2), three (3) and four (4) above.

-Initial Investment Process: During the initial investment process, Silver Lake professionals, as well as third-party advisors that the Firm may engage, such as outside counsel and/or third-party expert consultants, perform legal, industry and company-specific due diligence[4] that aims to identify potential material risks and opportunities, including relating to ESG factors.
+Initial Investment Process: During the initial investment process, Silver Lake professionals, as well as third-party advisors that the Firm may engage, such as outside counsel and/or third-party expert consultants, perform legal, industry and company-specific due diligence[4] that aims to identify potential material risks and opportunities, including relating to sustainability factors and resilient business practices.
 Due diligence may include, among other items, evaluation of important and complex business, operational, financial, tax, accounting, corporate governance, environmental, social and legal issues.[5]
-Silver Lake may seek to collect relevant ESG-related information from a potential portfolio company via questionnaires, publicly available information, engagement with company management teams, or other means.
+Silver Lake may seek to collect relevant information from a potential portfolio company via questionnaires, publicly available information, engagement with company management teams, or other means.
 Material findings relevant to the considerations for transactions are to be documented and shared with the Investment Committee, where appropriate.

-During Investment: Silver Lake works to monitor each portfolio company’s focus on applicable ESG-related factors.
-Where an ESG issue is considered by the Firm to require action (including an issue identified during the initial investment process), the responsible investment professionals, in consultation with others, are tasked with determining the appropriate course of action.
-Consideration of ESG topics has been incorporated as part of the Portfolio Company Review process as well.
+During Investment: Silver Lake works to monitor each portfolio company’s focus on relevant and material business considerations.
+Where an issue is considered by the Firm to require action (including an issue identified during the initial investment process), the relevant investment professionals, in consultation with others, are tasked with determining the appropriate course of action.
+Using data collected through the annual survey process, these considerations are incorporated into the Portfolio Company Review process, a biennial meeting where investment team and operating team professionals review the SLA and SLP investments, including reporting on relevant material sustainability factors and resilient business practices.

-At Exit: Silver Lake will determine the manner in which it addresses any ESG-related efforts during the exit process of any portfolio company on a case-by-case basis.
+At Exit: Silver Lake will determine the manner in which it addresses any sustainability-aligned or resiliency-focused- efforts during the exit process of any portfolio company on a case-by-case basis.

 6. Portfolio Monitoring

-Silver Lake undertakes certain documentation efforts as part of this ESG Policy:
+Silver Lake undertakes certain documentation efforts as part of this Policy:

-During Investment:[6] Silver Lake will conduct an annual survey of some or all of the portfolio companies in the SLP and SLA Funds (depending on, among other things, the size of the stake).
+Ongoing Portfolio Monitoring:[6] Silver Lake will conduct an annual survey of the portfolio companies in the SLP and SLA Funds.
+Companies may be excluded from the survey depending on, among other things, the size of the stake.
 The survey has historically incorporated metrics identified by the EDCI and select metrics from other frameworks, standards and regulations, including the Task Force on Climate-related Financial Disclosures and the EU’s Sustainable Finance Disclosure Regulation.
-The survey is updated periodically.
-Aggregate data will be used to help identify trends or opportunities for improvement across companies and inform engagement plans.
-Company-level findings will be shared with deal teams as appropriate, including issues or risks believed to be in need of action.
-Portfolio company assessments will take into account survey responses, observed progress and insights from third-party data sources.
+The survey is reviewed each year.
+Aggregate data is used to help identify trends or opportunities for improvement across companies and inform engagement plans.
+Company-level findings are shared with deal teams as appropriate, including issues or risks believed to be in need of action.
+Portfolio company assessments take into account survey responses, observed progress and insights from third-party data sources.

-Ad Hoc: In the event a material ESG issue is identified at a portfolio company, either through third-party sources or engagement with the company, Silver Lake will review and consider the appropriate course of action including, where appropriate, in partnership with the company’s management team (depending on, among other things, Silver Lake’s level of influence).
+Ad Hoc: In the event a material sustainability or resilient business practice issue is identified at a portfolio company, either through third-party sources or engagement with the company, Silver Lake will review and consider the appropriate course of action including, where appropriate, in partnership with the company’s management team (depending on, among other things, Silver Lake’s level of influence)

 Silver Lake values transparency with its investors.
 Where relevant and practicable, the Firm will consider what, if any, disclosure may be appropriate or permissible, either verbally or in writing.